RaspberryPI – Commands cheat sheet

 wer bin ich

-This command displays the name of the currently logged-in user.
+This command shows you the name of the currently logged in user.

 which ls

-This command displays the location of the parametered program (in this case) "ls".
+This command displays the location of the program specified as prameter (in this case) "ls".

-Under Linux, the folder structure is slightly different than in Windows but still logical.
+Under Linux, the folder structure is somewhat different than in Windows, but still logical.
 If you break down the abbreviations, the rest is almost self-explanatory.

-These two folders contain only files that are important for the system.
+However, these two folders contain only files important for the pure system.

 The files in these folders may also be executed by normal users.

-The in "am" other "sbin", however, mostly only by users with administrator rights.
+The in "am" and "sbin" on the other hand, mostly only by users with administrator rights.

-"dev" = devices: This folder contains all device files.
-These can be used to address different hardware interfaces.
-For example, USB and serial interfaces.
+"dev"=devices: This folder contains all device files.
+Various hardware interfaces can be addressed via these.
+For example USB and serial interfaces.

-"mnt" = mount: Contains all temporarily mounted (= mounted) data carriers such as USB sticks.
+"mnt"=mount: Contains all temporarily mounted volumes such as USB sticks.

-"Etc" = et cetera: Default memory location for system-wide configuration files.
+"etc"=et cetera: Default location for system-wide configuration files.

 Examples and explanations

-Here you can enter the command you want to use in a search mask and you will automatically be shown further explanations and examples.
+Here you can enter the command you want to use in a search mask and further explanations and examples will be displayed automatically.

-I hope this information helps you to make the first entry into the Linux/RaspberryPI world a little easier.
-If you do not have or you have other criticisms or questions please let me know.
-You can simply use the comment function under the article. 🙂
+I hope this information will help you to get started in the Linux/RaspberryPI world.
+If not or if you have any other criticism or questions please let me know.
+You can simply use the comment function below the article 🙂 .

 Have fun with the project